starcodekei/easmon-ng/README.md

 - Basic functionality on Mac OS X 'Lion' (Soundcard/OSS input is unsupported)
 - `DUMMY_AUDIO` "backend" (Gets rid of the OSS dependency, breaks audio in doing so)
 - `ONLY_RAW` disables the format conversion while getting rid of posix dependencies
-- Option `NO_X11` to disable the X11 dependency since Apple will drop Xorg soon
 - Override mode for POCSAG decoding (e.g. force text decoding)
 - Brute-Force BCH implementation for POCSAG forward error correction
 - Verbose mode is now listed in `-h`